Balanjaneyasharma/Balanjaneyasharma/README.md

 # Balanjaneya Sharma

-Front-end developer specializing in performant, scalable web apps with Angular, TypeScript, and modern JavaScript frameworks.
+I'm a frontend developer with a strong focus on building clean, fast, and user-friendly interfaces using Angular and React.
+I enjoy solving complex problems and

 ---